 Showcase Your Green Manufacturing Efforts

 Green manufacturing offers more than the business benefits of cost reduction and tax credits.
-Sustainability efforts through innovative production methods, logistics, and products offers manufacturers the opportunity to access new markets and target a new generation of employees.
+Sustainability efforts through innovative production methods, logistics, and products allow manufacturers to access new markets and target a new generation of employees.
 And manufacturers who showcase their green efforts effectively online are a step ahead of competitors who don't.

 A company profile on Thomasnet.com is free to set up — create yours here — and see how you can add on other free content to improve your brand awareness on sustainability and increase chances of getting more RFQs: